ilya-murzinov/ilya-murzinov.github.io/_posts/2015-03-03-spring-boot-jboss.markdown

     }
 {% endhighlight %}

+If you need to use more filters you should use (if not using already) *org.springframework.web.filter.CompositeFilter*.

-Now we have our filter instantiated and registered correclty, let's test it:
+Now we have our filter instantiated and registered correctly, let's test it:

 {% highlight bash %}
 $ curl http://localhost:8080/boot